 2) Evaluating health workforce models of care and development;

 3) Evaluating population health, health literacy and community based professional development initiatives;

 4) Researching health care facility design to optimise the health care workforce.

-Dr. Helen Jordan
+A/Prof Helen Jordan

 Helen has a PhD in epidemiology, Graduate Diploma in Education, Graduate Diploma in Epidemiology and Biostatistics and a Bachelor of Science (Honours).
 Helen is a teacher, practitioner and researcher who specialises in population health planning and processes, and health program and policy design and evaluation.
 She has a particular interest in the application of systems thinking within each of these fields.
 Helen provides short courses, advice and assistance to government and non-government organisations, research groups, and policy and program designers.